 17. The Innocents (1961)

 After being hired to care for two orphaned children, Miss Giddens becomes convinced something is wrong at their uncle's estate.
-She begins seeing mysterious figures and the children's behavior seems off.
+She begins seeing mysterious figures, and the children's behavior seems off.
 Upon learning of the recent deaths of the former governess and valet at the property, she suspects that the children have become possessed.
+The British horror movie was based on the novella The Turn of the Screw.

 18. Psycho (1960)

 Another Alfred Hitchcock classic, Psycho follows Marian Crane and her disturbing stay at the Bates Motel.
-Many look to this film as an influence in "twist endings" in movies.
+Many consider this film an influence on "twist endings" in movies, as well as the slasher genre.
+It's considered one of Alfred Hitchcock's greatest movies, as well as his most famous and influential.

 19. Godzilla (1954)

 Just your run-of-the-mill movie about a giant lizard monster emerging from the sea near a nuclear testing facility and destroying a city.
-Ok, the original Godzilla (Gojira) is a little more than that taking into consideration how many sequels and remakes have been released.
+Ok, the original Godzilla (Gojira) is a little more than that, taking into consideration how many sequels and remakes have been released.
+Godzilla is generally regarded as the first Japanese kaiju film, a genre that involves oversized animals and monsters.

 21. King Kong (1933)